sburns/advanced-redcap-interfaces/slides.md

 **Why this is bad**

 *   Must re-do the process for each new record.
 *   Can you trust who ever does this to always do it perfectly?
+Or are we introducing bias?
 *   Delete the spreadsheet and a piece of the methods section potentially goes to the trash.
-*   Always the same calculation or are we introducing bias?

 ---